imixs/imixs-workflow/src/site/markdown/core/workflowmanager.md

     workitem=wfm.getWorkItem(uniqueid);

-You can also receive a list of workitems for the current user by calling the method  getWorkList().
+It is also possible to receive a list of workitems for the current user by calling the method  getWorkList().

     List<ItemCollection> worklist=wfm.getWorkList();